AdobeDocs/campaign-web.en/help/v8/audience/targeting-dimensions.md

 >title="Select the targeting dimension"
 >abstract="The targeting dimension lets you define the population targeted by the operation: recipients, contract beneficiaries, operator, subscribers, etc. By default, the target is selected from the recipients."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_reconciliation_targeting"
+>title="Targeting dimension"
+>abstract="Select the new targeting dimension.
+A dimension lets you define the targeted population: recipients, app subscribers, operators, subscribers, etc. By default, the current targeting dimension is selected."

 The targeting dimension, aka. target mapping, is the type of data that an operation is handling.
 It lets you define the targeted population: profiles, contract beneficiaries, operators, subscribers, etc.

 ## Workflows' targeting dimensions {#workflow}